Our Town, Our Future

 ~Town of Star Valley Ranch Vision Statement

-While I rather like my unpaved road, I live in a part of our Town where traffic is not as heavy as it is in other areas—especially around the golf course areas.
+While I rather like my unpaved road—I live in a part of our Town where traffic is not as heavy as it is in other areas—traffic in and around the other parts of our Town (especially around the golf course areas) creates conditions that demand converting gravel roads back to chip-seal or asphalt (where required).

 Trails and Pathways